Pyrroline-2-carboxylate reductase

-The 3 substrates of this enzyme are L-proline, NAD^{+}, and NADP^{+}, whereas its 4 products are 1-pyrroline-2-carboxylate, NADH, NADPH, and H^{+}.
+The three substrates of this enzyme are 1-pyrroline-2-carboxylic acid, reduced nicotinamide adenine dinucleotide (NADH), and a proton.
+Its products are L-proline and oxidised (NAD^{+}).
+Nicotinamide adenine dinucleotide phosphate can be used as an alternative cofactor.
+The equivalent 6-membered nitrogen containing ring is also reduced, giving L-pipecolic acid.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH group of donors with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is L-proline:NAD(P)+ 2-oxidoreductase.
 This enzyme is also called Delta1-pyrroline-2-carboxylate reductase.
 This enzyme participates in lysine degradation and arginine and proline metabolism.